pfreemantlm/dev-standard/Platform/CampaignService.md

 Using the parameter `(campaignservice)uploadPlans` will import a spreadsheet of data into the given campaign, creating Placements and outlining their delivery and spend plans.
 There are also a number of optional attributes which can be provided to enhance Placement reporting and planning.

 The HTTP POST argument contains a (multipart/form-data) file (CSV, XLS or XLSX) file called "file" and an already-existing "campaignID" of the appropriate format.
-The "nolivesync" value can be set to 1 indicate that after a successful upload, the data should not be automatically sent to the live campaign data; if "nolivesync" is not set, a successful upload with automatically be sent live.
+The "nolivesync" value should be set to indicate whether after a successful upload, the data will be automatically sent to the live campaign data; if "nolivesync" is not set or set to 0, a successful upload with automatically be sent live, if it is set to 1 changes will not be sent live.

 The input spreadsheet should be separated into a line per Placement "flight".
 That is to say, a Placement’s information should be repeated for every set of delivery dates in the plan.
 See the [sample plan file](./samples/placement_and_plan.xlsx) file for an example.